ubco-mds-2021-labs/dashboard1-group-b/README.md

 ## How to get started with this dashboard

 The dashboard offers dynamic date range selection, allowing you to input dates according to your interest.
 Date range selections can go from a single day to span an entire month or even several months.
-Each date range selection simultaneously updates all plots; there are six plots in total.
+Each date range selection simultaneously updates all plots; there are five plots in total.

 For the total energy consuption of all appliance, you can view the bar chart within the dashboard.
-This displays Watts/hour for the house according to your date range selection.
+This displays Watts per hour for the house according to your date range selection.
 Adjancent to the bar chart is a pie chart, which demonstrates a proportional comparision of the filtered selection.

 For a month-wise comparison of energy consumption by appliance and light, you can view the area chart labeled "Energy Used in House".

 If you are interested in knowing about room temperature and humidity, there is a drop-down menu selection that allows you to do this.
 This selection updates the line chart labeled "Temperature and Humidity Trend".

-The plot displaying the percentage of humdity v/s the temperature outside (in Celsius) is also dynamic based on these selections.
+If you are interested in knowing the temperature and humidity outside the house, you can view the area chart labled " Outside Temperature vs Humidity", which displays the humdity in percentage and the temperature in Celsius.

 ## Acknowledgements and references